Want to support girls in your community?

 - A swashbuckling seventeenth-century opera singer.

-- Joanna I of Naples, who remains one of the most controversial women in history.
+- Joanna I of Naples, who remains one of the most controversial young women in history.

 Recounting the extraordinary stories of ordinary life, this podcast invites people to report on their own lives and histories.
 The series has won every major award in broadcast journalism and has been a mainstay on public radio since 1996.
 Many of their episodes feature the stories of girls and women.
 Subscribe on iTunes or visit their website.